Approximating Analytic Spectra of Hyperbolic Systems with Summation-by-Parts Finite Difference Operators: Introduction

 The paper is organized as follows.
-The governing equations considered are outlined in \Cref{sec:main}, with the continuous spectra derived in \Cref{sec:cont_spec}.
-Details of the SBP-SAT numerical discretization is given in \Cref{sec:discrete}, with numerical verification and derivation of analytic solutions in \Cref{sec:verification} and discrete spectra in \Cref{sec:discrete_spec}.
+Related work is discussed in \Cref{sec:related}.
+The governing equations considered are outlined in \Cref{sec:main}, with the analytic spectra derived in \Cref{sec:cont_spec}.
+Details of the SBP-SAT numerical discretization is given in \Cref{sec:discrete}, with numerical verification and derivation of analytic solutions in \Cref{sec:verification} and numerical spectra in \Cref{sec:discrete_spec}.
 Conclusions follow in \Cref{sec:conclusions}.